ajkr195/springbatchmultithread2/README.md

 Browse to http://localhost:9393/dashboard

-Use the UI to create Application and Task or follow below instructions to do it command line way:
+Use the UI to create Application and Task (refer Screenshots section) or follow below instructions to do it command line way:

-Run the second jar:
+Run the third jar (Optional, if you want to use SCDF Shell):

-java -jar spring-cloud-dataflow-shell-2.7.0.jar
+3. java -jar spring-cloud-dataflow-shell-2.7.0.jar

 You will get --